Table of Contents

 Paying for college can be expensive, but there are several types of financial aid available to students.
 Some aid awards are determined based on your family’s financial situation.
-Known as need-based financial aid, amounts are awarded based on several factors, and in some cases, it may not need to be repaid.
+Known as need-based financial aid, amounts are awarded based on several factors, and in some cases, it may not have to be repaid.

 Defining Need-Based Financial Aid